 Do You Need Legal Help?

-If you’ve been involved in an accident in Savannah with a driver who was on the clock for an employer at the time of the accident, you may need legal help to obtain the compensation you deserve from the driver’s employer.
-Contact Hasner Law online today or call (912) 234-2334 to schedule your free consultation and to learn more about how we may be able to help.
+If you’ve been involved in an accident in Georgia with a driver who was on the clock for an employer at the time of the accident, you may need legal help to obtain the compensation you deserve from the driver’s employer.